hkvalvik/grunt-style-guide/README.md

         });
     </script>

-To associate an element with a design, use the `data-sg-component` attribute:
+To associate an element with a directory of design sketches, use the `data-sg-component` attribute:

     <nav class="navigation" data-sg-component="navigation"> ... </nav>